 Directing FLIP means Graham is now leading or supporting a variety of projects, primarily in transient high speed flow phenomena (shock wave interactions with boundary layers and flames, supersonic wakes) and maneuvering bodies at lower speeds (road vehicles and autonomous aircraft and underwater vehicles).
-Primary interests in 2017, apart from getting Cal Poly's wind tunnel back into shape, include research on bird wing tips and seal flippers, as well as continuing work on shock wave interactions with flames, and aerodynamic considerations in design and modelling of performance vehicles, electric cars, and heavy vehicles.
+Main interests in 2018, apart from getting Cal Poly's wind tunnel back into shape, include research on bird wing tips and seal flippers, as well as continuing work on shock wave interactions with flames, and aerodynamic considerations in design and modelling of performance vehicles, electric cars, and heavy vehicles.

 For a full listing of Graham's academic research outputs and recent awards,